-The treatment/management of dark spots, uneven skin tone, hyperpigmentation on the face is complex, challenging and influenced by various internal and external factors
+The treatment/management of dark spots, uneven skin tone, hyperpigmentation on the face is complex, challenging and influenced by both, intrinsic and extrinsic factors

-Hyperpigmentation is a common skin condition, where some areas or patches of skin turn darker in colour.
-It is usually a harmless condition and it manifests when there is more that usual production of the pigment or melanin in some areas of the skin.
+Hyperpigmentation is a common skin condition, where some areas or patches of skin turn darker in color.
+It manifests when there is more that usual production of the pigment or melanin in some areas of the skin.

-Common terms used for this condition include: uneven skin tone, dark spots, blemishes,dark marks
+Common terms used for this condition include: uneven skin tone, dark spots, blemishes, dark marks, melasma, chloasma

 This condition can affect people of all skin types and can be seen in various forms.